ethanp172/python1/modules/Module3.md

 ```

 ### Function Examples
 Let's create a function that prints hello world.
+Note, you can run the same function many times, and have the same output.
 ```
 def helloWorldFunction():
     print("Hello World!")

 helloWorldFunction()
+helloWorldFunction()
+helloWorldFunction()

 ```
 Output:
+> Hello World!
+> Hello World!
 > Hello World!

 <br>